 A decoder that conforms to the Scalable High Intra profile at a specific level shall be capable of decoding the specified bitstreams in Table 4.

 A decoder that conforms to the Multiview High or Stereo High profile at a specific level shall be capable of decoding the specified bitstreams in Table 5.
 A decoder that conforms to the Multiview High or Stereo High profile shall also be capable of decoding all bitstreams that are required to be decoded by a Constrained Baseline profile decoder of the same level.
 A decoder that conforms to the Stereo High profile shall also be capable of decoding all bitstreams that are required to be decoded by a Main or High profile decoder of the same level.
 In addition to the specified bitstreams in Table 5, a decoder that conforms to the Multiview High or Stereo High profile shall be capable of decoding the bitstreams in Tables 1, 2 and 4 that correspond to these requirements.

+A decoder that conforms to the Multiview Depth High profile at a specific level shall be capable of decoding the specified bitstreams in Table 6.
+A decoder that conforms to the Multiview Depth High profile shall also be capable of decoding all bitstreams that are required to be decoded by a Main or High profile decoder of the same level.
+In addition to the specified bitstreams in Table 6, a decoder that conforms to the Multiview Depth High profile shall be capable of decoding the bitstreams in Tables 1, 2 and 4 that correspond to these requirements.

 6.6 Specification of the test bitstreams